rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 AREA 2.
 EDITION
 Descriptive 72 Cataloging of Rare Materials (Books) account the layout, punctuation, and typography of the title page as well as the sense of the text.
-Such words as “Revised and enlarged,” when appearing with the name of a person or body, might be transcribed either as part of the edition statement or as part of the statement of responsibility relating to the edition, depending on their presentation on the title page.
+Such words as "Revised and enlarged," when appearing with the name of a person or body, might be transcribed either as part of the edition statement or as part of the statement of responsibility relating to the edition, depending on their presentation on the title page.